 SKW Stickstoffwerke Piesteritz GmbH (SKWP), Germany, are a producer breaking new grounds of N fertiliser use by developing new innovative products including recommendations on best usage and practices with an emphasis on improving N use efficiency.
 We have an own research department with scientists in the area of chemistry, analytics and agriculture as well as an agricultural experimental station.
 During the last years we have generated fundamental results concerning NH3 and N2O emissions after application of N fertilisers under practical related conditions in typical German agricultural areas.
 We are the sole institution holding NH3 emission results over a three year typical crop rotation in Germany.
 In this study we identified and quantified options to reduce gaseous N losses significantly.
 In addition, we have experiences in efficient and loss reduced use of organic fertilisers like slurry or biogas digestate.
 We are open to integrate concertedly developed methods and measure in our existing research program and demonstrate best available practice in N fertiliser use.

-Society of Nature Conservation of India (SCON) incorporating Indian Nitrogen Group working in partnership with: IPU University, New Delhi; Chilika Development Authority and School of Biotechnology, KIIT Univ; Indian Agricultural Research Institute, New Delhi, India; Center for Sustainable Technologies, Indian Institute of Science, Bangalore; Punjab Agricultural University/Indian Nitrogen Group; South Asian Co-operative Environment Program (SACEP).
-The South Asian Demonstration led by N. Raghuram and YP Abrol from the Society for Conservation of Nature (SCON), a registered NGO competent to receive grants and submit accounts, and the umbrella organization that runs the Indian Nitrogen Group and the South Asian N Centre.
+Sustainable India Trust (SIT) was set up by the Society of Nature Conservation (SCON) and incorporates the Indian Nitrogen Group.
+It works in partnership with: IPU University, New Delhi; Chilika Development Authority and School of Biotechnology, KIIT Univ; Indian Agricultural Research Institute, New Delhi, India; Center for Sustainable Technologies, Indian Institute of Science, Bangalore; Punjab Agricultural University/Indian Nitrogen Group; South Asian Co-operative Environment Program (SACEP).
+The South Asian Demonstration led by N. Raghuram and YP Abrol from the Sustainable India Trust, a registered NGO competent to receive grants and submit accounts, and the umbrella organization that runs the Indian Nitrogen Group and the South Asian N Centre.
 SCON has earlier received grants from UNEP for South Asian N workshop and N2010.
 The contribution will a) coordinate the South Asian Case study (INI Centre Director), comparing the challenges for nitrogen management faced by adjacent states, b) develop a N-FOOTPRINT tool for India so as to create awareness in the public, researchers and policymakers to improve NUE, food chain efficiency and consider changes in diet patterns.